Ideas in Inference-time Scaling can Benefit Generative Pre-training Algorithms: Designing algorithms that can scale efficiently

-Notably, MTP is also relevant to diffusion-based language models~\citep{lou2023discrete,shi2024simplified,sahoo2025simple,nie2025large} for certain model design choices.
-To address the model capacity issue while realising latency gains, diffusion language models can adopt a procedure where the initial sampling steps produce a few tokens in parallel, making it closer to an any-order autoregressive model~\citep{shih2022training}, and then sampling more tokens in parallel when conditional independence between the remaining masked tokens is more likely to hold~\citep{shi2024simplified}.
+Notably, MTP is also relevant to design choices in diffusion-based language models~\citep{lou2023discrete,shi2024simplified,sahoo2025simple,nie2025large}.
+To address the capacity issue while realising latency gains, diffusion language models can first sample a few tokens in parallel, making the procedure closer to any-order autoregression~\citep{shih2022training}.
+They can then expand parallelism once the remaining masked tokens are closer to conditionally independent~\citep{shi2024simplified}.

+\paragraph{Recent evidence.} Recent analyses make this limitation more explicit.
+ParallelBench argues that parallel decoding in diffusion LLMs can ignore strong token dependencies under a factorized approximation, causing quality degradation in dependency-heavy cases~\citep{kang2025parallelbench}.
+Another study of masked diffusion language models finds that current models often realize less parallelism than promised and that parallel probabilistic modeling weakens inter-token dependencies~\citep{zhong2026parallelism}.
+Related work on truly parallel diffusion decoding argues that practical DLMs frequently collapse toward autoregressive-like decoding when trained on sequential supervision~\citep{li2026struggle}.

+Other recent methods respond by predicting token dependencies for parallel unmasking~\citep{ringel2026dependency}, allowing soft self-revision to mitigate error accumulation under aggressive parallel decoding~\citep{chen2026dmax}, or distilling an autoregressive teacher through Gumbel noise to better train parallel decoders~\citep{zhang2026gumbel}.
+These papers support the same inference-first diagnosis: parallel decoding is only useful when the inference algorithm accounts for the dependency structure of the tokens being decoded together.

-Despite the current corrections to the inference procedure, it is interesting to see if we can train a well-specified multi-token prediction model without the na\"{i}ve Bayes assumption, so that we can directly sample from the model and yield multiple tokens during inference without rejection sampling.
-One challenge here is to optimize through the discrete token sampling processes~\citep{jang2016categorical,grathwohl2017backpropagation}.
-Resolving this issue can truely unlock the scaling potential over refinement steps for LLMs.
+\paragraph{Open direction.} Despite the current corrections to the inference procedure, it is interesting to ask whether we can train a well-specified multi-token prediction model without the na\"{i}ve Bayes assumption, so that we can directly sample multiple tokens during inference without rejection sampling.
+One challenge is to optimize through the discrete token sampling processes~\citep{jang2016categorical,grathwohl2017backpropagation}.
+Resolving this issue could unlock more of the state-refinement scaling potential for language models.